as595/PyTorchBCNN/README.md

 where *l1* corresponds to the cross entropy loss from the COARSE1 level, *l2* corresponds to the cross entropy loss from the COARSE2 level and *l3* corresponds to the cross entropy loss from the FINE level.
 A vector of weights controls the contribution of each level to the combined loss function.

 For example, an input image of a truck would have the following one hot vectors as its targets for each of the three loss components: [[1 0][0 1 0 0][0 0 1 0 0]].
-These are calculated from the original CIFAR5 target classification in the [utils.py](./utils.py) script.
+Coarse level classifications are calculated from the original CIFAR5 target classification in the [utils.py](./utils.py) script.